Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Tree Decomposition

 \begin{lemma} \cite[Lemma 2.11]{MarxOSullivanRazgon2011} Let $a,b$ be vertices of a graph $G = (V,E)$ and let $l$ be the minimum size of an $(a,b)$-separator.
 For some $e \ge 0$, let $S$ be the union of all minimal $(a,b)$-separators of size at most $l+e$.
 Then there is an $f(l,e)\cdot(|E|+|V|)$ time algorithm that returns a set $S' \supseteq S$ disjoint from $\{a,b\}$ such that $\tw(\torso(G,S'))\le g(l,e)$, for some functions $f$ and $g$ depending only on $l$ and $e$. \end{lemma}

 Marx et al.'s result concerns small separators (i.e. sets of vertices whose removal disconnects a graph), whereas we are interested in small cuts (sets of edges whose removal disconnects a graph).
-For this reason, we prove the ``edge version'' of Marx et al.'s result.
+For this reason, we prove the ``edge version'' of Marx et al.'s result{, which follows directly from their version.}

 \begin{lemma} Let $a,b$ be vertices of a graph $G = (V,E)$ and let $l$ be the minimum size of an $(a,b)$-cut.
 For some $e \ge 0$, let $D$ be the union of all minimal $(a,b)$-cuts of size at most $l+e$, and let $C = V(D) \setminus \{a,b\}$.
 Then there is an $f(l,e)\cdot(|E|+|V|)$ time algorithm that returns a set $C' \supseteq C$ disjoint from $\{a,b\}$ such that $\tw(\torso(G,C'))\le g(l,e)$, for some functions $f$ and $g$ depending only on $l$ and $e$. \end{lemma}